 Kindergarten Registration Process:

 Children must be five years old by September 1 to enroll in kindergarten in the Weston Public Schools.
-Parents of eligible children will be mailed information regarding kindergarten registration, which is held in early April.
+Parents of eligible children will be mailed information regarding kindergarten registration, which is held in April.
 If you are new to Weston or do not receive information by mid-March, please call Country School at 781-786-5400.

 Field School serves grades 4 and 5.
 While students are still nurtured by the homeroom structure, they begin to have greater responsibilities for homework and extra-curricular activities.